panaversity/learn-applied-generative-ai-fundamentals/15_gpt_actions/03_onboarding_gpt/readme.md

 In main.py lifespan function add anything to logging(print) statement to restart server and load env vars.

 And you are all setup.
-Now Create your Own GPT following this Guide
+It's time to Create your Own Custom GPT.

+Here are the Sarah Staff GPT config details:

 [Sarah GPT Config Guide](./gpt-config.md)